VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: Results

-\theme{3.1}{Visualization provides transparency of intermediate generative steps.} The generative mechanism of Copilot, i.e., retrieving and synthesizing context to generate a response, was often unclear to participants.
-Making intermediate steps of this mechanism visible helped them reason about why and how responses might be wrong.
+\theme{2.3}{Visualization provides transparency of intermediate generative steps.} The generative mechanism of chat-only Copilot, i.e., retrieving and synthesizing context to generate a response, was often unclear to participants.
+Making intermediate steps of this mechanism visible in VizCopilot helped them reason about why and how responses might be wrong.
 As P11 explained: \textit{``It made it much clearer how it was getting the context in the first place.
-It straight up said it will start with this context and filter it down, ... clarified for me what it was doing behind the scenes (P11)''}.
+It straight up said it will start with this context and filter it down, ... clarified for me what it was doing behind the scenes.''
+(P11)}

-\theme{3.2}{Identified error \#1: Missing Context} Participants identified two major types of errors.
+\theme{2.4}{Identifying errors in VizCopilot: Missing Context and Misinterpretation of Context} Participants were able to identify two major types of errors.
 The first was \textbf{missing or redundant context}.
-For instance, as illustrated in~\autoref{fig: transparency}, if users issued the query \textit{``summarize everything related to marketing,''} but the topic ``AI Companion Marketing'' was not highlighted, they could immediately recognize missing context.
-Conversely, topics such as ``AI Companion Development -- Feature Enhancements'' or ``User Feedback Analysis -- User Engagement Insights'' were not directly related to marketing and appeared only sparsely highlighted, signaling redundancy.
+For instance (\autoref{fig: transparency}), if users issued the query \textit{``summarize everything related to marketing,''} but the topic ``AI Companion Marketing'' was not highlighted, they could immediately recognize missing context.
+Conversely, topics such as ``Feature Enhancements'' or ``User Engagement Insights'' were not directly related to marketing and appeared only sparsely highlighted, signaling redundancy.
 In both cases, participants could drill down to verify and adjust the context as needed.

-\theme{3.3}{Identified error \#2: Misinterpretation of Context} As shown in~\autoref{fig: duplicate_names}, Copilot consistently conflated employees with duplicate names, treating them as the same person across both task sets--even when participants explicitly asked, \textit{``How many Aisha Patels are there at this company?''}.
-This occurred because Copilot processes retrieved context in textual form, potentially losing structure-related information.
+The second error was \textbf{misinterpretation of context}, as shown in~\autoref{fig: duplicate_names}.
+VizCopilot consistently conflated employees with duplicate names, treating them as the same person across both task sets.
+This occurred because VizCopilot processes retrieved context in text form, potentially losing structure information.
 Although this error was harder to detect since the retrieved context initially appeared correct, 10 out of 14 participants were still able to identify it by simply glancing at the file view in the visualization.
+Identifying errors in AI outputs is essential for appropriate reliance.